-Normally, we send you statements of entry for individual candidates within two weeks of receiving your final entries.
-For the June 2021 series, you must use the electronic statements of entry generated on Direct instead.
+We no longer send printed statements of entry.
+Instead, you must use the electronic statements of entry generated on Direct.
 You can find them by selecting the 'reports' tab.
 Share them with your candidates, including private candidates, so they can check their entry details.

 Let us know if there are any errors before the final entries deadline to avoid late entry fees.
-You will no longer have the option to use the printed statements of entry that were included in the entries confirmation despatch in previous exam series.
 Where your region has told us that it is critical for you to receive printed statements of entry, we will continue to send them to you in print.